dekuNukem/RGBeeb/README.md

 Why yes, **USB keyboard, mouse, and gamepads** of course!
 With such a modern case, it's only natural that I use it with modern inputs!

-As if by total coincidence, I happen to have a project for exactly that!
+As if by total coincidence, I happen to have a project for *exactly that*!
 What are the odds?

 ![Alt text](photos/usb.jpeg)